Bjarne-gif/eurojackpot_stuff/README.md

 # Download Lottnumbers (downloadsites.py)

-downloadsites.py download all lottonumbers from a webpage and generates txt file with all the numbers in nested lists
+downloadsites.py download all lottonumbers from a webpage and generates txt file with all the numbers in nested lists.
+The download is inserted to the directory of the file.

 Installed Packages: